The College of Education offers degrees and experiences that suit the needs of learners across the continuum of educational careers.

 The Bachelor of Arts in Early Childhood and Family Studies is a challenging, inspiring academic path.
 ECFS majors study early childhood development, early learning, and family studies from a variety of perspectives across a range of disciplines.
 Students participate in fieldwork and/or research throughout their junior and senior years.
 Alums pursue careers in social services/mental health, education, childcare, or research.
 They may also pursue graduate studies in education, speech and hearing sciences, physical therapy, occupational therapy, nursing, psychology, nutrition, and social work.

-Bachelor of Arts Online Degree – Early Care and Education
+Bachelor of Arts in Early Care and Education (ECE Online Degree)

 The UW College of Education offers an online degree completion program in early care and education.
 This program prepares students to make a positive and lasting impact on the education of young children.
 This a degree completion program and requires applicants have completed at least 70 transferrable quarter units.